### ###

 Music has always had a significant role in my life.
 First, I hear the music, and then I listen to the lyrics.
-Some of the songs I listen to I can personally relate to while others remind me of times past – mainly the sixties and seventies.
+Some of the songs I listen to I can personally relate to, while others remind me of times past – mainly the sixties and seventies.

 On this page, I will post a song that randomly comes to my mind and share its history.
 The majority of the songs will be from the 1960s and the 1970s.

 I’ve already posted a couple songs on my Facebook page.
 I am moving them here.
 So, if you follow me on FB, you probably already heard the first few.
 After posting those few, I will only display the daily songs here.
 If you are interested in the music I share, you will want to follow this page.
-I am also interested in your introspect.
-If you took the time to stop by this page, then knowing your thoughts is important to me – so, please share if you are comfortable doing so.
+I am also interested in your introspection.
+If you took the time to stop by this page, then knowing your thoughts is important to me – so please share if you are comfortable doing so.
 (All videos and songs posted to this page are only for educational and entertainment purposes.
-No infringement is intended) – FAIR USE ACT – Copyright law provides for the principle, commonly called “fair use” that the reproduction of copyright works for certain limited, educational purposes, does not constitute copyright infringement.
+No infringement is intended) – FAIR USE ACT – Copyright law provides for the principle, commonly called “fair use,” that the reproduction of copyright works for certain limited, educational purposes does not constitute copyright infringement.

-As I hear and think of a song I dive into its history of who wrote it; when was it recorded; and how far up the Billboard charts did it go.
+As I hear and think of a song, I dive into its history of who wrote it, when it was recorded, and how far up the Billboard charts did it go.

 ### ### ###